Living Planet Index: Calculation

 The Living Planet Database (LPD) has been available online since 2013, and has been maintained by ZSL since 2016.
 The LPD contains more than 30,000 population trends for more than 5,200 species of fish, amphibians, reptiles, birds and mammals.

 The global LPI is calculated using these population time-series, which are gathered from a variety of sources such as journals, online databases and government reports.
+The index is limited to vertebrate species, largely because long-term population data for invertebrates and plants are less widely available.

 A generalized additive modelling framework is used to determine the underlying trend in each population time-series.
 Average rates of change are calculated and aggregated to the species level.
+Recent methodological developments have aimed to improve the robustness of the index by accounting for uneven data availability across regions and taxa.

 Each species trend is aggregated to produce an index for the terrestrial, marine and freshwater systems.
 This process uses a weighted geometric mean method which places most weight on the largest (most species-rich) groups within a biogeographic realm.
 This is done to counteract the uneven spatial and taxonomic distribution of data in the LPD.
 The three system indices are then averaged to produce the global LPI.
+Despite these adjustments, challenges remain in ensuring that the index accurately reflects biodiversity patterns in underrepresented regions.

+Ongoing improvements to the index continue to focus on increasing data coverage and reducing bias across taxa and geographic regions.

 Criticism

+Since most of the data used in the calculation is species or region specific, it has been noted that the index contains taxonomic, geographic, and temporal gaps and biases and is thus not entirely reliable.
+These limitations have led researchers to emphasize the importance of cautious interpretation when using the index to represent global biodiversity trends.

 The fact that "all decreases in population size, regardless of whether they bring a population close to extinction, are equally accounted for" has been noted as a limitation.

 In 2005, WWF authors identified that the population data was potentially unrepresentative.
 As of 2009, the database was found to contain too much bird data and gaps in the population coverage of tropical species, although it showed "little evidence of bias toward threatened species".
 The 2016 report was criticized by a professor at Duke University for over-representing western Europe, where more data were available.
 Talking to National Geographic, he criticised the attempt to combine data from different regions and ecosystems into a single figure, arguing that such reports are likely motivated by a desire to grab attention and raise money.
+Subsequent studies have further shown that differences in data availability across regions can influence the magnitude of reported declines.

 A 2017 investigation of the index by members of the ZSL team published in PLOS One found higher declines than had been estimated, and indications that in areas where less data is available, species might be declining more quickly.